mjordan/islandora_workbench_docs/docs/csv_id_to_node_id_map.md

 ### Defining the location of your CSV ID to node ID map file

 As noted above, the default location for the CSV ID to node ID map database file is in the computer's temporary directory.
-It is a good idea to define the location of this file somewhere where 1) it will not be delete on system restart and 2) optionally, it is accessible by multiple users.
+It is a good idea to define the location of this file somewhere where 1) it will not be delete on system restart and 2) optionally, it is accessible by multiple Workbench users.

-Some systems, for example many Linux distibutions such as Ubuntu, wipe the `/tmp` directory on reboot.
+Some systems, for example Linux distibutions based on Ubuntu, wipe the `/tmp` directory on reboot.
 If your map database file is in that directory, all of its contents will be lost.

 On many Windows computers, the system temporary directory is specific to each user (e.g. `c:\users\mjordan\AppData\Local\Temp`).
 If you are using Islandora Workbench in an environment where multiple users are using it to create content, you may want to have all users share a common map database file, for example on a shared Windows drive.